-Two British tourists were freed hours after being kidnapped by Bedouin tribesmen in Egypt's Sinai region.
+Two British tourists kidnapped by Bedouin tribesmen in Egypt’s Sinai Peninsula have been freed, the BBC reported Thursday.

 The middle-aged couple was released after police promised the kidnappers to release a detained relative, the Guardian reported, citing an Egyptian military intelligence official.